 PART X – MISCELLANEOUS

-TOURS: SRFC tours are available.
+TOURS: SRWC tours are available.
 Contact the Membership Services desk or call (909) 537–BFIT (2348) for a tour.
 Customer Service Managers will conduct a tour at their earliest convenience.
 Wait times should never exceed 15 minutes.

 CATERING/CONCESSIONS: NO outside catering is permitted without approval.
 The Foundation Food Service controls the sale of food, concessions, beverage and resale merchandise on campus; contact the Foundation at (909) 537–5917 for additional information.

-WEAPONS AND FIREARMS: NO weapons or firearms of any kind are allowed in the SRFC.
+WEAPONS AND FIREARMS: NO weapons or firearms of any kind are allowed in the SRWC.
 Members or guests possessing any weapon or firearm will be denied access and asked to leave.
 Members participating in martial arts should alert the staff of any questionable item(s) prior to entering.